CUH NHS 75th birthday logo

 However, if you have any of the following conditions, antenatal expressing is not advised:

-• An increased chance of or history of premature labour
+- An increased chance of or history of premature labour A short cervix

 Before you start

-• Wash your hand thoroughly prior to expressing.
+- Wash your hands thoroughly prior to expressing.

-• Ensure that you have a sterile container for collecting colostrum; a sterile syringe may be the most appropriate due to the small amounts of colostrum expected.
+- Ensure that you have a sterile container for collecting colostrum; a 1mls sterile syringe may be the most appropriate due to the small amounts of colostrum expected.

-• Many people find that a warm, private, relaxing environment helps to facilitate oxytocin release, the hormone needed to help release colostrum.
+- Many people find that a warm, private, relaxing environment helps to facilitate oxytocin, the hormone needed to help release colostrum.

-• Gently massage all around your breasts for a few minutes prior to expressing.
-Warm flannels or the warm water from a shower/bath beforehand can help.
+- Gently massage all around your breasts for a few minutes prior to expressing.
+Warm flannels or the warm water from a shower/bath beforehand can also help.

 Technique for hand expressing

-• To express, gently compress and release, compress and release and repeat until your colostrum begins to show.
-If you are finding that you are not getting any colostum you can you move your fingers forwards or backwards slightly to see if that makes a difference.
+- To express, gently compress and release, compress and release.
+Repeat until your colostrum begins to show.
+If you are finding that you are not getting any colostrum you can you move your fingers forwards or backwards slightly to see if that makes a difference.
 To begin with colostrum will appear like little beads on the nipple.

-This video demonstrates the technique of hand expressing. *permission given by Nina Morley NHS Cambridge and Peterborough community services to use
+Watch: This video demonstrates the technique of hand expressing (opens in a new tab).
+Video produced by Nina Morley NHS Cambridge and Peterborough community services

 Be reassured that colostrum does not ‘run out’.
 You will continue to produce colostrum until your milk ‘comes in’ (which is around day 3 after birth, but can differ from person to person).